tomaztk/Working_with_system_commands_in_R/README.md

 ## Usage
 Open the R file `cmd commands in R.R` in your favorite R IDE program and change your working directory.

+## Blog post
+More information is available on the [blog post](https://wordpress.com/post/tomaztsql.wordpress.com/5391).

 ## Cloning the repository
 You can follow the steps below to clone the repository.